dividuum/nbd-chunk-drive/mister_fpga/README.md

 ```

 should work.
 It will mount the referenced block device
-into /tmp/.remote/lower and then layers an overlayfs
+into `/tmp/.remote/lower` and then layers an overlayfs
 on top of that to allow writing.
 This also currently
-sucks, as /tmp is a tmpfs (so had limited space)
+sucks, as `/tmp` is a tmpfs (so has limited space)
-and using /media/fat (and exfat) doesn't work as that
+and using `/media/fat` (an exfat) doesn't work as that
-type of FS doesn't seem supported
-for an upper layer.
+type of FS doesn't seem supported as an upper layer.

 An additional issue seems to be case insensitivity of
 filenames and some issue in exfat that prevents it from